NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #115

 Ruffians ask what to get Pero for his birthday.
 FUWAMOCO suggests clothing or accessories, emphasizing the thought behind the gift.

+## Episode #116

+Ruffians ask if they should take screenshots during the 3D showcase or focus on enjoying the performance.
+FUWAMOCO encourage Ruffians to do whatever makes them happiest, including commenting, live-tweeting, or making memes.

+## Episode #117

+A Ruffian asks if FUWAMOCO ever had rebellious phases as twins.
+They confirm they were always well-behaved, with no significant sibling disputes.